Emanuele Giaccherini: Euro 2016

 On 31 May 2016, Giaccherini was named to Antonio Conte's 23-man Italy squad for UEFA Euro 2016.
 On 13 June 2016, in Italy's first match of Euro 2016, Giaccherini slotted a goal after a half-pitch pass from Leonardo Bonucci to take the lead against Belgium in an eventual 2–0 victory.
 He was later named man of the match.
 In the round of 16 at Stade de France in Paris on 27 June, he assisted Giorgio Chiellini's opening goal in a 2–0 win over defending champions Spain.
 On 2 July, he converted a penalty in a 6–5 shoot-out defeat to defending World Cup champions Germany in the quarter-finals of the competition.

 Style of play

-Giaccherini is a consistent, energetic, quick, hard-working, and versatile player.
-He is capable of aiding his team defensively, but also offensively, due to his ability to make attacking runs, exploit spaces, get on the end of passes, and stretch defences; which along with his reliable distribution, allows him to contribute to his teams' offensive plays with goals and assists.
-A diminutive and technically gifted player, he was initially deployed as a winger on either flank early in his career, due to his speed, dribbling ability, agility, acceleration, and balance, which aid him in beating opposing players in one on one situations.
-He is capable of playing anywhere in midfield, however, and has more recently been deployed as a central midfielder, as a mezzala, as a wing-back, or as an attacking midfielder.
-He has also been used as a second striker.
+Giaccherini was a consistent, energetic, quick, hard-working, and versatile player.
+He was capable of aiding his team defensively, but also offensively, due to his ability to make attacking runs, exploit spaces, get on the end of passes, and stretch defences; which along with his reliable distribution, allowed him to contribute to his teams' offensive plays with goals and assists.
+A diminutive and technically gifted player, he was initially deployed as a winger on either flank early in his career, due to his speed, dribbling ability, agility, acceleration, and balance, which aided him in beating opposing players in one on one situations.
+He was capable of playing anywhere in midfield, however, and was most commonly deployed as a central midfielder, as a mezzala, as a wing-back, or as an attacking midfielder.
+He was also been used as a second striker.